Signed Call Flutter SDK

 Manage Permission

-Following are the permissions and their management that the Signed Call Flutter SDK uses:
+Following are the permissions required for the the Signed Call Flutter SDK integration:

 Microphone (All Platforms)